Exploration High School

 Equity vision

-ExHS students have a direct voice into not only how their own education is shaped, but the way the school works–from a pedagogical classroom instructional, school culture, & administrative standpoint.
-This engagement level infuses equity & creativity into school design & operations.
-Students contribute to faculty professional development, impact food services, establish school-wide initiatives, such as a mental health team & engage in board committees.
-ExHS provides the tools & experiences to create conditions for their diverse student body to have voice & power in their learning.
+ExHS students have a direct voice in not only how their own education is designed, but also in the way their school works, from classroom teaching to school culture & administration.
+This brings equity & creativity into the school’s design & operations.
+Students contribute to their teachers’ professional development, make decisions related to food services, set up school-wide initiatives like the mental health team, & work with board committees.
+ExHS gives students the tools & experiences to create space for their diverse student body to have a voice & to make choices about their learning.

 Students of color